TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

             key:code

-         where :code:`key` indicates the source we are trying to retrieve the value from and :code:`code` is some form of path or pointer to the value, which depends on the key used.
-The various keys (e.g. :code:`field`, :code:`parameter`, :code:`register`...) and their possible codes are described below.
+         where :ts:`key` indicates the source we are trying to retrieve the value from and :ts:`code` is some form of path or pointer to the value, which depends on the key used.
+The various keys (e.g. :ts:`field`, :ts:`parameter`, :ts:`register`...) and their possible codes are described below.

-         The :code:`code` can contain pipe characters (\|) to separate keys in a multi-dimensional array.
-This e.g. works with :code:`gp` and :code:`tsfe`.
+         The :ts:`code` can contain pipe characters (\|) to separate keys in a multi-dimensional array.
+This e.g. works with :ts:`gp` and :ts:`tsfe`.

          **Example:** ::

             foo = TSFE:fe_user|user|username

          Spaces around the colon (:) are irrelevant.
-The :code:`key` is case-insensitive.
+The :ts:`key` is case-insensitive.

          **Getting alternative values**

-         By separating the value of getText with :code:`//` (double slash) you can supply a number of codes and getText will return the first one, which is not empty ("" or zero).
+         By separating the value of getText with :ts:`//` (double slash) you can supply a number of codes and getText will return the first one, which is not empty ("" or zero).